 Data can be an incredibly powerful tool to inform change.
 Make your data accessible to your teams.
-Create public dashboards to monitor stats or consistently share metrics in your meetings to raise awareness and get people asking questions.
+Create public dashboards to monitor stats, or consistently share metrics in meetings to raise awareness and get people asking questions.
 Let your team embrace data to generate more ideas and interpretations.

 Save dashboards for future reference

-Refer back to this data to see how the changes you make affect it.
-Will your changes have the same impact as you intended?
-The best way to know is by looking back at your new data with the same criteria.
+Refer back to this data to see how it’s affected by the changes you make.
+Will your changes have the impact as you intended?
+The best way to know is by looking at your new data with the same criteria.

 You can’t measure and evaluate everything

-Before we jump into what to measure and how, let’s remember that data has its limitations.
-Ed Catmull, author of Creativity Inc., says “Measure what you can, evaluate what you measure, and appreciate that you cannot measure the vast majority of what you do.”
+Before you jump into what to measure and how, remember that data has its limitations.
+Ed Catmull, the author of Creativity Inc., says “Measure what you can, evaluate what you measure, and appreciate that you cannot measure the vast majority of what you do.”

 Starting your own experiment